pilgun/acvtool/readme.md

 5. Finalize testing by pressing Ctrl+C. Code coverage file will be produced at the emulator/device side.

-6. Generate the code coverage report after tesing an app:
+6. Generate the code coverage report after testing an app:

     ```shell
     $ acv report <package.name> -p <path>